-- 11 native species including 3 sport fish: cutthroat trout (3 races), Arctic grayling, & mountain whitefish. - 5 non-native species: brook trout, brown trout, lake trout, rainbow trout, lake chub. - More than 220 lakes comprise approximately 107,000 surface acres in Yellowstone-94 percent of which can be attributed to Yellowstone, Shoshone, Lewis, and Heart lakes. - 1,000 streams make up more than 2,650 miles of running water. - Cutthroat trout are a primary food for bald eagles, ospreys, pelicans, otters, and grizzly bears.

-n Yellowstone, bald eagles, ospreys, pelicans, otters, grizzly bears, and other wildlife take precedence over humans in utilizing fish as food.
+- 12 native species including 3 sport fish: cutthroat trout (3 races), Arctic grayling, & mountain whitefish - 5 non-native species + 1 hybrid: brook trout, brown trout, lake trout, rainbow trout, lake chub, cutthroat/rainbow trout hybrid - More than 220 lakes comprise approximately 107,000 surface acres in Yellowstone-94 percent of which can be attributed to Yellowstone, Shoshone, Lewis, and Heart lakes - 1,000 streams make up more than 2,650 miles of running water - Cutthroat trout are a primary food for bald eagles, osprey, pelicans, otters, and grizzly bears n Yellowstone, bald eagles, ospreys, pelicans, otters, grizzly bears, and other wildlife take precedence over humans in utilizing fish as food.
 Fishing management and regulations reflect this priority and that of maintaining fish populations that have sufficient number of spawning adults to maintain natural reproduction and genetic diversity.